misko321/draughts/README.md

 + i18n
 + Show if one of the player disconnects & connects again (5 sec timeout?) +STD_FEATURE
 + rotate canvas for black? +ADD_FEATURE
++ Show message if 2 players already connected to a game*/join as spectator +STD_FEATURE

 #### TODO:
-+ Show message if 2 players already connected to a game*/join as spectator +STD_FEATURE
 + first player joins and leaves, server state should reset -> player gets out of queue +STD_FEATURE
 + moves validity is checked server-side +STD_FEATURE
 + Change GUI, show whose turn it is, which color is user's, name of the opponent +STD_FEATURE
-+ URL with bad color
++ rules, jumping over, taking turns, not-must: KINGS, FINAL_RESULT
++ store whose turn it is server-side